vassan1h/vassan1h/README.md

 ---

 I'm a trained Bioinformatician/Microbiologist.
-I'm focused on framing and executing bioinformatic models, immunogenomics, and translational medicine.
+I'm focused on framing and executing bioinformatic models, and perform translational research.
 The projects I've worked on so far are based on systems biology, NGS analysis, metagenomics, and applied genomic analysis.

 Checkout some of my projects on my repositories!